-How to Use a Gps: Coordinate Systems and Datums
+How to Use a GPS: Coordinate Systems and Datums

-What They Are and Why They Matter
+Coordinate Systems and Datums, and Why They Matter

-What it comes down to is that relying on a gadget we don't understand can get us into trouble.
+Relying on a gadget we don't understand can get us into trouble.
 When we're talking about using a GPS, trouble means getting lost.

 Did You Miss Part 1?